aurelia/aurelia/docs/user-docs/router-lite/viewports.md

 ## Specify a fallback component for a viewport

-If a route cannot be recognized, a fallback route is looked for and load (when configured) into the viewport.
+If a route cannot be recognized, a fallback route is looked for and loaded (when configured) into the viewport.
 Such fallback can be configured using the `fallback` property of the [route configuration](./configuring-routes.md#fallback-redirecting-the-unknown-path).
-`au-viewport` also offers a similar `fallback` attribute using which a fallback component can be configured for a particular viewport.
+`au-viewport` also offers a similar `fallback` attribute, using which a fallback component can be configured for a particular viewport.
 The `fallback` attribute is similar to its route configuration counterpart, with only one difference.
 The `fallback` attribute in the `au-viewport`, when configured, always takes precedence over the `fallback` route configuration option.
 This is shown in the live example below.